 Emergency Leave Pay through Square Payroll

-The Families First Coronavirus Response Act (FFCRA) requires qualified employers give employees up to 80 hours (two weeks) of emergency paid sick leave and up to 10 weeks of paid family leave for certain reasons related to COVID-19.
-This applies to leave taken between April 1, 2020 and December 31, 2020.
+The Families First Coronavirus Response Act (FFCRA) required qualified employers to give employees up to 80 hours (two weeks) of emergency paid sick leave and up to 10 weeks of paid family leave for certain reasons related to COVID-19.
+This applied to leave taken between April 1, 2020 and December 31, 2020.
+As part of the recent COVID-19 Stimulus Bill, employers can voluntarily extend these paid leaves through March 31, 2021.

 Eligible employers who pay qualifying leave can earn payroll tax credits equal to the amount of leave wages they paid out, rather than depositing those taxes with the IRS.
 This article provides an overview of the FFCRA, instructions on how to pay emergency leave through Square Payroll, and instructions on how to request an advancement of the tax credit by filing Form 7200.